InspiryThemes/realhomes-docs/docs/index.md

 - Reach out through our [**Support Platform**](https://support.inspirythemes.com/login-register/)
 - Need help obtaining your item purchase code from ThemeForest?
 Refer to [**this guide**](https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/).
 - If your support period has expired, please check out [**this article**](https://support.inspirythemes.com/knowledgebase/extend-renew-support/) to extend or renew your item support.
-- Consult to [**this article**](https://support.inspirythemes.com/knowledgebase/how-to-update-realhomes-theme-to-the-latest-version/) for guidance on how to update the RealHomes Theme.
+- Consult [**this article**](https://support.inspirythemes.com/knowledgebase/how-to-update-realhomes-theme-to-the-latest-version/) for guidance on how to update the RealHomes Theme.

 ---

-## What's New in RealHomes v4.4.3?
+## Summary of Recent Updates

-Released on **4th September 2025**, this version introduces exciting new demos, powerful enhancements, and important fixes to make RealHomes even better.
+This section highlights the combined updates from the two most recent releases (**v4.4.3** and **v4.4.4**).
+These versions introduce exciting new demos, powerful enhancements, and important fixes to make RealHomes even better.

 ---